microbit-foundation/dev-docs/hardware/1-3-revision.md

 ### Accelerometer

 The accelerometer is a separate chip that provides 3-axis sensing.
-It also includes some on board gesture detection (such as fall detection) in hardware, and additional gesture sensing (e.g. logo-up, logo-down, shake) via software algorithms.
+It also includes some on-board gesture detection (such as fall detection) in hardware, and additional gesture sensing (e.g. logo-up, logo-down, shake) via software algorithms.
 It is connected to the application processor via the I2C bus.

 | item          | details